prookyon/MonoObsLog/ai.md

 #### `utilities.py`
 **Purpose**: Console utilities for astronomical calculations and database maintenance **Key Functions**:
-- `--calc-moon`: Recalculates moon phase, Right Ascension, and Declination for all sessions in database
+- `--calc-moon`: Recalculates moon illumination, Right Ascension, and Declination for all sessions in database
 - `calculate_moon_data_for_all_sessions()`: Core function that processes all sessions and updates moon data **Dependencies**: calculations.py, database.py, argparse, datetime **Usage**: Command-line interface for batch operations on moon data